BMI Calculator by Age

 Medical Disclaimer: This calculator provides estimates for informational purposes only.
 Age-adjusted BMI ranges are based on population studies and may not apply to every individual.
 Always consult a healthcare professional for medical advice.

-Age Group Recommended BMI Range Why This Range?
+Age Group BMI Range Basis

 How Body Composition Changes with Age